bayashi/irir/README.md

 ### irir_rule.yaml

-First element is rule name:
+First key `log` is rule name that is specified in command line:

 ```yaml
 log: